 1p - for any amount not exceeding 20p

-We receive a lot of enquiries about the £5 (crown) coin's legal tender status.
-Each crown issue is authorised by Royal Proclamation in accordance with the requirements laid down by the Coinage Act 1971.
-This means that in common with other coins in general circulation, a crown has legal tender status.
+We receive a lot of enquiries about our popular silver commemorative coins (including £5 crowns, £20, £50 and £100 coins) and their legal tender status.
+Each issue is authorised by Royal Proclamation in accordance with the requirements laid down by the Coinage Act 1971.
+This means that in common with coins in general circulation these coins have legal tender status.